What Is LEED Certification And Is It Right For Your Home?

 - Building in neighborhoods with high walkability

-What Are The Four Levels Of LEED-Certified Buildings?
+What Are The Goals Of The LEED Program?

 - Sustainable site (up to 26 points)